microsoft/teams-ai/getting-started/CONCEPTS/PROMPTS.md

 # Creating Prompt Templates

 Each prompt template is a folder with two files, `skprompt.txt` and `config.json`.
-The folder name is the prompt template's name that can be referred in code.
+The folder name is the prompt template's name which can be referred to in your code.
 The `skprompt.txt` file contains the prompt's text, which can contain natural language or prompt template syntax as defined in the previous section.
 The `config.json` file specifies the prompt completion configuration.

 Here's an example of a prompt template from the [Twenty Questions](https://github.com/microsoft/teams-ai/blob/c5ec11842b808e48cd214b3cb52da84e5811da33/js/samples/04.e.twentyQuestions) sample.